ltonetwork/documentation/cryptography.md

 # Cryptography

 Live Contracts uses the `SHA256` to create a cryptographic hashes.
 The `Blake2b256` and `Keccak256` hashing algorithms are used for creating public/secret key pairs.
-The `ED25519` (with X25519 keys) scheme is applied to create and verify signatures. `X25519` is used to for asymmetric encryption.
+The `Curve25519` (`ED25519` with X25519 keys) scheme is applied to create and verify signatures. `X25519` is used to for asymmetric encryption.
 For symmetric encrypt use `AES256` in Galois/Counter Mode (gcm). `Base58` is used to create the string from of bytes.

 If you want to create an application, you should find the implementation of these algorithms on your programming language.